rtelles64/udacity_autodeploy_project/README.md

 ### 2. Deploy Phase

 With infrastructure up and running, we can configure dependencies and move applications over. *UdaPeople* used to have an ops guy to make copies every Friday, but now they want to make a full deploy on every single commit.
 Luckily for UdaPeople, you can add a job that handles this automatically with Ansible.

+### 3. Smoke Test Phase

+What if the UdaPeople website is down due to a runtime bug that our unit tests didn't catch?
+The first thing we do after deploying is run a smoke test to make sure we have access to all our created resources.